chandlerzuo/chandlerzuo.github.io/about/index.md

 title:  Chandler Zuo
 ---

-Chandler Zuo is currently a Quantitative Analyst at A.R.T.
-Advisors.
+Chandler Zuo is a statistician and machine learning researcher.
+He has worked as a data scientist, machine learning scientist and quantitative analyst across finance and technology industries.

 ## Education

- -  PhD in Statistics, University of Wisconsin Madison;

- -  MS in Computer Sciences, University of Wisconsin Madison;
+ -  PhD in Statistics, MS in Computer Sciences, University of Wisconsin Madison;

- -  Bachelor in Actuarial Sciences, Renmin Unviersity of China.
+ -  Bachelor in Statistics & Actuarial Sciences, Renmin Unviersity of China.

 ## Research Interests